Policy priority: Core Funding

 -

-Take an equity approach to the provision of core funding to address historical inequities.
+Apply an equity approach to the provision of funding that:

 Imagine Canada, 2023